The Happy Ordi Project

 A concrete example

-Here’s what it can look like for a desktop computer with an MSI 770T-C45 motherboard:
+The before/after table of a computer equipped with an MSI 770T-C45 motherboard:

 In this table we have added two lines of information for the USB boot method, which may be useful to share.